How do we use wastewater viral levels to understand risk and guide our activities?

 - Gather outdoors instead of indoors when possible.

-- When indoors, open windows/doors and maximize ventilation, wear masks and test before gathering to prevent transmissions.
+- When indoors, open windows/doors and turn on air filters to maximize ventilation, wear masks and test before gathering to prevent transmissions.

 Wastewater FAQs: Feces Facts! 💩